 The AA's procurement team is a centralised head office function that assumes responsibility for the governance of the AA's purchasing requirements.
-In the 2022 financial year, the procurement team conducted detailed analysis of suppliers, which make up circa 80% of total supplier spend (excluding garages).
+In the 2023 financial year, the procurement team conducted detailed analysis of suppliers, which make up circa 80% of total supplier spend (excluding garages).
+The AA's on-boarding process involves vetting its suppliers to all of its business operations to ensure the required governance is in place and, for garages, an annual onsite inspection is carried out to ensure there is evidence of compliance.
 These suppliers have been rated according to factors such as main country of operations, spend levels, type of goods/services being supplied and knowledge of the company and its ongoing supply chain.
 This data is being used to ensure a consistent approach is implemented to managing our supply chain according to the risk they pose to the AA.

-The AA has a dedicated supplier audit team, which audits and reviews the AA's suppliers on a periodical basis.
+The AA reviews the AA's suppliers on a periodical basis.
 The supplier onboarding process requires new suppliers to answer a series of questions and provide supporting evidence, including commitment to and adherence to the Code.
 New suppliers also have to confirm that the behaviours and ethics we demand of them with regards to modern slavery and human trafficking will be met.
 Once populated and returned, specialist approvers from across the business are required to review and approve each supplier before the supplier can work with the AA.